realJeremySun/first-web-game-lb4/blog/2019-06-12-building-an-online-game-with-loopback-4-pt5.md

 Because our project is using MongoDB, we need to set up a MongoDB container and our project container in one Kubernetes [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
 A Kubernetes pod is a group of one or more containers.
 Containers in the same pod will share storage and network.

 Let's first create a file called `first-game.yaml` in our project root.
 We will use this `yaml` file to specify containers and pod.
+Check [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) for more information about Kubernetes `yaml` file.

 ```yaml
 apiVersion: extensions/v1beta1